Reducing Carbon Emissions is a Team Effort, Especially in Transportation, Logistics, and Supply Chain

 In the worlds of transportation, logistics, and supply chain, the need for interoperability and cooperation has never been more apparent.

 Every day there are headline-making dynamics in these fields.
 Currently, negotiations are underway to address new demands for dock worker pay in California.
-Inbound volumes are trending downward, especially compared to year on year statistics.
+Inbound volumes are trending downward, especially compared to year-on-year statistics.

 The past two years have seen unprecedented disruption, which is unlikely to subside anytime soon.
 Add to that a new call — and impending regulations — around Environmental, Social, and Governance (ESG) which has leaders in the supply chain and transportation/logistics space on high alert.

-Environmental sustainability in the supply chain has become a key point of focus, and one that the leadership team at Trax has faced head on.
+Environmental sustainability in the supply chain has become a key point of focus, and one that the leadership team at Trax has faced head-on.

 Why a Carbon Emissions Tracker for Supply Chain?